Getting comfortable being uncomfortable is a major key to sustained growth.

 When you have situations in life or in training that are not favorable, do not run from them.
 Embrace them.

-They will force you to change and learn more about yourself than you could of ever imagined.
+They will force you to change and learn more about yourself than you could have ever imagined.

 I’m sure it was uncomfortable for Michael Jordan to lose to the Detroit Pistons in the playoffs 3 years in a row.

-I’m sure it was uncomfortable for Muhammad Ali to lose his prime years.
+I’m sure it was uncomfortable for Muhammad Ali to lose his prime years because he stood up for what he believed in.

 And I’m 100 percent sure it was uncomfortable for Peyton Manning to rehab from neck surgery.